memorycode/WEFallingSand/README.md

 Feel free to use and edit.

-# Purchase plugins from me
+# Get free plugins from me
 https://www.spigotmc.org/threads/free-custom-plugins-small-medium-projects-only.189552/